plblum/jivs/planning/Aria Design.md

 1. Resolve, create, initially apply, and store the presentation when presentation installation is required.
 2. Resolve specialized ARIA updaters from the options or installed presentation.
-3. Apply static ARIA through `IDomAriaService.applyStaticAttributes()`.
+3. Apply static ARIA through `IAriaService.applyStaticAttributes()`.
 4. Store the specialized validation-state updater or `null`.

 A presentation result of `null` does not prevent ARIA installation.
 If ARIA installation fails after presentation installation succeeds, the presentation remains stored and ARIA remains `undefined` for retry.